 Patient Rights and Responsibilities

 University Student Health Services (USHS) is committed to providing an environment which fosters quality health care for all our patients.
 The Patient Rights and Responsibilities outlines aspects of care which patients are entitled to receive during their clinic visits.
-A copy of the Patient Rights and Responsibilities is posted in the waiting area of USHS.
+A copy of the Patient Rights and Responsibilities is posted in the lobby of both USHS clinics.

 - To receive the best care available for your problem, without regard to national origin, race, age, gender identity, gender expression, religious beliefs, sexual orientation, disability, or illness.